 - Join 11secondclub.com.
 (A free website and forum with tons of animators sharing their work and getting feedback from professional animators).

 - Watching lots of animation movies and tv serials.

 Not to do’s:

-- Learning Animation is an uphill battle, not focussing on goals for preparation of shot for animation.
+- Learning Animation is an uphill battle, not focussing on goals for the preparation of shots for animation.

-- Keep working on shots untill they are not perfect.
+- Keep working on shots until they are not perfect.